HTTP-RPC/Kilo/README.md

 ```

 ### Typed Web Service Access
-The `adapt()` methods of the `WebServiceProxy` class can be used to facilitate type-safe access to web services.
+The `adapt()` methods of the `WebServiceProxy` class can be used to facilitate type-safe access to web services:

 ```java
 public static <T> T adapt(URL baseURL, Class<T> type) { ... }